francccisss/zensearch/README.md

 - [ ] Create a list of known websites (websites that have been indexed.) on the front-end

 ## IMPORTANT FOR USERS OF THIS PROJECT
-You will take full responsibility in the event that you will be blocked by a website author whose website you're crawling, so make sure you're crawling a website that would generally accept web crawlers and has a rate-limiting mechanism in their services, I have implemented a rudimentary rate-limiting mechanism in the crawler in `crawler/page_navigator.go` file called `requestDelay()`.
+You will take full responsibility in the event that you will be blocked by a website author, so make sure you're crawling a website that would generally accept web crawlers and has a rate-limiting mechanism in their services, I have implemented a rudimentary rate-limiter for the crawler in `web-crawler-service/page_navigator.go` file called `requestDelay()`.

 ```